booktree/booktree/CONTRIBUTING.md

 This project will attempt to:

-- merge back any contributions which also make sense for GitLab.
+- merge back any contributions which also make sense for the original projects it forks.
-- incorporate every new version of GitLab
+- merge every new stable version of the original projects into their forks.

 Because we have slightly different design goals, some changes will not be merged back.

-Files which differ entirely from GitLab will be listed under `.gitattributes` with `merge=ours`.
+Files which differ entirely from their original projects will be listed under `.gitattributes` with `merge=ours`.

-We will merge GitLab stable releases into our system as soon as possible after a stable release comes out.

-## Design goal divergences

-Major points in which our design goals differ from GitLab include:

--   we give greater focus to a SaaS service rather than local installs.

-    We intend to provide a service different enough from GitHub to be competitive.

-    It is more advantageous to the world if all books can be found at single website.

-    Local installs will still be supported.

--   we give greater focus to web interface Git and editing operations.

-    We want non-programmers to use ours system, and therefore everything must be doable from the web interface.

 ## Where to submit

--   if your patch also makes sense for GitLab:
+-   if your patch also makes sense for the original project:

     -   Do it on `origin`.

-    -   Add it to `CHANGELOG`.

-    -   Make a pull request directly to GitLab on GitHub.
+    -   Make a pull request directly to the original project.

-    -   If the GitLab Team either:
+    -   If the project's team either:

         - takes more than 2 weeks to acceptint-mr or show a favorable view
         - declines

         merge on `mine` and make a pull request to us with one of following labels respectively:

-        - `gitlab-timeout`
+        - `timeout`
-        - `gitlab-wontfix`
+        - `wontfix`

-    -   If it is accepted on GitLab, it will become available for to our project when we merge to the next stable version.
+    -   If it is accepted on the original project, it will become available for to our project when we merge to the next stable version.

--   if your patch only makes sense for project:
+-   if your patch only makes sense for the fork:

     - Do it on `mine`.

-    - Add it to the `CHANGELOG_FORK`.
+    - Add it to the `CHANGELOG_FORK` if the feature is considerable.

     - Pull request directly and only to this project.